Select a language to view our site with

 Supervision – Individual and Group:

-Supervision sessions will take place every two months, as agreed with the supervisor, with approximately seven group meetings, each lasting three academic hours.
-Participants are also required to complete at least eight individual supervision sessions during the training.
+Supervision sessions will take place every two months, as agreed with the supervisor, each group session lasting three academic hours.
+Participants are also required to complete individual supervision sessions during the training.

 The objectives of supervision include: